 - Archaeological Field school excavating the Petra Garden and Pool Complex

-- Please contact Dr. Jennifer Ramsay if you have any questions (firstname.lastname@example.org) and check out our 2016 Petra excavation website for more great information!
+- Please contact Dr. Jennifer Ramsay if you have any questions (firstname.lastname@example.org).

-- Independent Study and Directed Senior Honors Thesis Projects
+- Independent Study and Departmental Senior Honors Thesis Projects

 - Department faculty work closely with students on research projects of mutual interest for independent study credit.
-Excelling students have the opportunity to pursue a senior honors project under faculty supervision.
-Please contact any of the Department faculty for more information.
+Excelling students have the opportunity to pursue a senior thesis project under faculty supervision.
+Please contact any of the faculty in the department for more information.

 - Museum Internship Program runs in conjunction with the Museum Studies and Public History minor.
 Check out what is required for the minor, which ties in well with an Anthropology Major.

 - Both in and outside the classroom, our majors are putting their "book" skills into practice.

 - Every year Anthropology majors and minors present original works of analysis or research at this annual event.